rhapsodixx/manager-readme/README.md

 **About Me**
 ---
-In case your are curious, my [MBTI personality is INFJ-A](https://www.16personalities.com/infj-personality).
+In case you are curious, my [MBTI personality is INFJ-A](https://www.16personalities.com/infj-personality).
 I highly suggest you to take that personality assessment so you know yourself better, and don't forget to share it to me so i can know you better as well.

 Most of my day is spent collecting, filtering and sharing context/information from across other projects, domains, people, and product lines.
 I'll try to push information to you as much as I can but feel free to ask about anything else.